miretskiy/go-testcase/README.md

 Often enough, the settings are complex (perhaps `map[string][]int`), and writing cartesian product by hand results in fairly large amount of boiler plate.
-While writing verbose code is not a bad thing in Go, I believe that writing the boiler plat for the sake of boilerplate is a *bad* thing.
+While writing verbose code is not a bad thing in Go, I believe that writing the boiler plate for the sake of boilerplate is a *bad* thing.

 Usually, at this point, you would abandon table driven tests, and switch to using nested for loops.